 Death certificates

-The form shows the medical cause of death.
-The form allows the Registry of Births Deaths and Marriages to officially register the death.
+Once the medical cause of death has been determined, the forensic pathologist sends a form to the Registry of Births, Deaths and Marriages.
+The form allows the Registry of Births, Deaths and Marriages to officially register the death.

-In most cases the funeral director registers the death and applies for a copy of the death certificate on behalf of the family (the funeral director’s fees usually include the cost of a death certificate).
+In most cases the funeral director registers the death and applies for a copy of the death certificate on behalf of the family.

 Otherwise, family can apply for a copy of the death certificate from the Registry of Births Deaths and Marriages.